 Getting to Kenya

-We are thrilled that Kenya opened its doors to international travellers on the 1st of August 2020 and we can’t wait to share our magical corner of the world with you all.
+We are thrilled that Kenya opened its doors to international travelers on 1 August 2020 and we can’t wait to share our magical corner of the world with you all.

 To put your mind at ease we would like to give you a ‘heads up’ on what to expect throughout your journey to Kenya and during your stay in Kenya.

-For the starting price of USD $16 AMREF’s Flying Doctors ofer a medevac service from rural Kenyan places to Nairobi, which is inclusive of critical/emergency Covid-19 related medical air evacuation to cover travel for a period of 30 days or less.
+For the starting price of USD $16 AMREF’s Flying Doctors offer a medevac service from rural Kenyan places to Nairobi, which is inclusive of critical/emergency COVID-19 related medical air evacuation to cover travel for a period of 30 days or less.
 Contact AMREF here for more details, or contact us directly to facilitate.

-Prior to travelling, please make sure that you have medical insurance cover that also includes treatment for Covid-19 whilst on vacation in Kenya.
+Prior to travelling, please make sure that you have medical insurance coverage that also includes treatment for COVID-19 whilst on vacation in Kenya.

 - Traveller’s Health Surveillance Form

-All arriving passengers are required to complete an online Traveller’s Health Surveillance Form from the Ministry of Health in Kenya.
-Click HERE to complete the form.
-Passengers will receive a QR code after completing the form which they must display to the Port Health Ofcial before proceeding through immigration.
+All arriving travellers (including those in transit) are required to complete an online Travellers Health Surveillance Form from the Ministry of Health in Kenya.
+And thereafter submit daily health information for 14 consecutive days.
+Passengers will receive a QR code after completing the form, which they must then display to the Port Health Official on arrival and before proceeding through immigration.

 Some airlines are advising that the QR code should be available prior to ﬂight departure.
 It is our recommendation to complete before ﬂight embarkation.